eugeneloza/decoherence/readme_contribution.md

 * Use `DClassName` instead of `TClassName` for game-specific objects/classes/records/enums Not sure if this is wise, but this is made to make a difference with regular FPC or CGE related classes.

+* Prefer longer and explanatory names for entities unless it is a local/nested variable/routine.
+E.g. `SourceData` instead of `Src`.

+* Always comment every API element, even if its meaning is obvious.
+A bonus is a comment even for `private` fields.
+Virtual procedures usually should receive comment only once - during the first definition, unless `override` significantly changes its behavior.
-* Leave `{}` if comment is missing for some type/variable/routine definition.
+Leave `{}` if comment is missing for some type/variable/routine definition.
 This makes it easier to find such missing comments automatically

-* Use a dot-spacer before the implementation part and also before the initialization part (and every routine related to initalization).
+* Use a dot-spacer before the `implementation` part and also before the initialization part (and every routine related to initalization).
 Like this:
 ```
 var
   x: integer;